oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

         SiteC --> VPN
     end
 ```
-The following code snippet shows a TOSCA service template from which
+The following code snippet shows a possible TOSCA service template from which
-this service can be deployed:
+this service could be deployed:

 ```yaml
 tosca_definitions_version: tosca_2_0